t-wy/minimap_recovery/readme.md

 # Instructions:
 **This code only works for minimaps that each character contributes to 1x2 pixels of the minimap.**

+_Normal font weight is expected.
+If light font weight is used, change the line "normal = minimap * 12 // 15" to "normal = minimap * 50 // 60".
+Exhaust both options if both font weights exist in the source._

 1. Crop the minimap image beforehand to make sure the top left of the image corrspond to the first character at the first line and the height is a multiple of 2.
 1. Enter the filename
 1. Wait for the script to finish